manyducksco/borf/packages/client/README.md

 ### Helpers

-The `$` function supports creating elements and binding data to them.
-Helpers supply the control flow you would expect like conditionals and loops, plus some things you might not expect like nested routing.
+The `h` function supports creating elements and binding data to them.
+Helpers supply the control flow you would expect like conditionals and loops.

 #### Conditionals (`when` and `unless`)